This is a free wallet-sized Money Mantra Card. It's designed for you to print, pop in your purse or wallet and whip out before you buy.

 Anything that checks our impulses can be a kick-butt powerhouse.
 So before spending, use one of Martin's mantras.
 If you answer no to anything, don't buy!

-Different scenarios require different approaches, so there are two versions: if you’re skint and if you’re not.
+Different scenarios require different approaches, so there are two versions: for if you’re skint and if you’re not.
 Each has questions to ask before you buy.

 How to assess your answers